mattiaverga/OpenNGC/README.md

 Where incongruences between catalogs was found we used NED as source.

+Some common names are taken from internet sources like Wikipedia.

 #### NOTES ON OBJECT DATA

  - All object types: coordinates are taken from NED; magnitudes are taken from SIMBAD if not